-The school district DOES NOT furnish an accident policy covering the school day and extracurricular activities.
+The South Tippah School District does not furnish a school accident policy that would cover the school day or any extracurricular activities.
+Parents may purchase school day insurance if they so desire.
 Students who participate in MHSAA sponsored activities must provide proof of insurance before they are allowed to participate.